-The Black Scholars Award (BSA) at Claremont Graduate University was established in 2015 and acknowledges exemplary work by students who are of Black African ancestry.
-The award is given annually in the spring, with applications due on January 6, 2017.
+The Black Scholars Award (BSA) at Claremont Graduate University was established in 2015 and recognizes exemplary work by students who are of Black African ancestry.
+The award is given annually in the spring, with applications due this year by March 25, 2019.

 More information regarding eligibility is available on the application.

-All applications will be thoroughly reviewed by the BSA advisory committee, which consists of CGU faculty, staff, students, administrators, and alumni.
+All applications will be reviewed by the BSA Advisory Committee.

 Contribute to the Black Scholars Award

 The BSA is made possible by an endowment established in 2015.
 If you would like to help grow this important award, access our giving form and select the Black Scholars Fellowship check box, or call (909) 621-8027.